taaheer/my-works/scripts/why-are-you-late/en.md

 **Me:** "Actually you did called me but 2 months ago."

-**Casting director:** "What kind of transport mode you were travelling that took you 2 months to get here." *laughing* "Anyway can you tell me how did I called you here?"
+**Casting director:** "What kind of transport mode you were travelling that took you 2 months to get here?" *laughing* "Anyway can you tell me how did I called you here?"

 **Me:** "Yes, you message me through Linkedin." *showing him the Linkedin chat*

 **Casting director:** "Ahh, yes I did.
 Now tell me, what took you so long, why you came after 2 months?"

-**Me:** "I did came to address that time but couldn't gather enough courage and strength to step inside."
+**Me:** "I did came to address 2 months ago but couldn't gather enough courage and strength to step inside."

 **Casting director:** "So what cause today that you came here fearlessly."